chandanaashree/digit-recognition/README.md

- 1)Handwritten Digit Recognition using CNN
+ 1) Handwritten Digit Recognition using CNN

 A deep learning project that recognizes handwritten digits (0–9) using a Convolutional Neural Network (CNN) trained on the MNIST dataset.
 The model is deployed as an interactive web application using Streamlit.

 ---
-2)Features
+2) Features
 - Upload handwritten digit images
 - Real-time digit prediction
 - Confidence score for predictions